 This gives them more time to focus on the unique elements like character models, textures, how objects interact, etc.

-If everyone made their games from scratch without the help of excellent game engines, games would take longer and be more difficult to make.
+If everyone made their games from scratch without the help of excellent game development engines, games would take longer and be more difficult to make.

-That being said, there are still plenty of large companies and even indie teams that create their engines.
+That being said, there are still plenty of large companies and even indie teams that create their own proprietary engine.

-Creating one of the best video game engines is no easy task but sometimes necessary if the game is different enough that no existing engines will work.
+Creating a gaming engine is no easy task but sometimes necessary if the game is different enough that no existing engines will work.

-One of the most popular and widely used game engines is the Unreal Engine by Epic Games.
+One of the most popular game engines present in the industry today is the Unreal Engine by Epic Games.

-The original version was released in 1998 and 17 years later it continues being used for some of the biggest games every year.
+The original version was released in 1998 and 17 years later it continues to be used for some of the biggest games every year.